 “So there was a huge exercise in [the] cleanup and mapping.
 That being said, a lot of the content already existed.
 It was just getting our arms around where it was, updating it and then bringing it together.

 “It was a lot of work.
 But it was definitely a good investment.
 Because those pages now exist for us.
 And now it's just all about optimization and making sure that they're up-to-date.
 But the foundation has been built.
 So I definitely say investing in that pillar content foundation is key.”

 Pillar content goes above and beyond a standard blog post to tell the reader everything they need to know on a particular topic.

-Former Maker Mixtapes guest, Rand Fishkin, coined the term “10x content” for it, meaning that it’s 10-times better than the best result in Google.
+Former Demandist guest, Rand Fishkin, coined the term “10x content” for it, meaning that it’s 10-times better than the best result in Google.
 So a person doesn’t need to go anywhere else.